Bailey-1/DogDating/README.md

 # Features

+- User can select a profile and switch between multiple easily.
+- User can 'discover' potential partners.
-- User can "Discover" other profiles and filter then accordingly.
+  - User can filter the results down by breed, location and kennelclub membership.
     - Which is sent as a URL query to the web server.
-- Uses a PostgreSQL database to store accounts, profiles, images and messages.
+- Uses a PostgreSQL database to store accounts, profiles, images, reviews and messages.
 - User can upload as many images as they want for each profile.
   - Each image can have a message attached to it.
   - Each image can be set as a a profile pic.
   - Images can be completely deleted from the web server; database record and file.
 - User can create a unlimited number of profiles.
-  - And can update infomation on them.
+  - And can update all infomation on them.
 - User can refresh the webpage and it will remain on the same page and the discovery page will keep the same filter and sort options.
 - Users can message other profiles and they can response in real time.
+- User can leave reviews on other profiles reviewing the experience they had.

 # Setup